-Staff at ELHT achieved some amazing things in 2018-19, a year in which the Trust faced the huge challenge of dealing with continued heavy demand for our services at a time when, like many hospitals, we were already under great pressure.
+Staff at ELHT achieved some amazing things during a year in which the Trust began facing the biggest challenge the NHS has ever seen.
+The Covid-19 virus dominated the lives of all ELHT staff for the final quarter of this reporting period.

-The Trust reported a two per cent financial performance deficit for the 2018-19 financial year, which is in line with the 2018-19 financial plan.
+The Trust reported a one per cent financial performance surplus for the 2019-20 financial year, which is in line with the 2019-20 financial plan.

 The Trust achieved the majority of its performance targets for the year, with the notable exception being the Accident and Emergency four hour standard.

-Perhaps our most obvious achievement was that the Care Quality Commission (CQC) rated ELHT as 'Good with areas of outstanding' following a full inspection during August and September 2018.
-The Trust is placed in segmentation two by the Regulator under the Single Oversight Framework that is a reflection of the excellent overall performance of the organisation.
+Our most obvious achievement was the completion of our £15m Fairhurst Building at the Burnley General Teaching Hospital site.
+This new building has provided state of the art facilities for our Outpatients, Ophthalmology and Maxillofacial services.